seanmfox/memory/README.md

 Test your memory to see how well you can do at matching images in a grid.

+# Dependencies

+This program has the following dependencies:
+* Font Awesome (http://fontawesome.com/) - provides icons for game

 # Description

 This game is a component of the Udacity Front-End Nanodegree Program.